atlantichabitatmodels/communityofpractice/pages/meetings.md

 ### February 2024

 We are looking forward to reconnecting with everyone on February 23rd from 2 to 4 pm.
-Meeting invites are coming soon!
+A meeting invite is coming soon!
 ### Upcoming Meeting Themes

 For the next set of meetings, we'll enjoy model showcases from community members!